ioverho/ioverho.github.io/content/blog/Better and Faster Non-Autoregressive Transformers via the Policy Gradient/index.md

   optimizer.step()
 ```

-Base on the pseudo-code above, we essentially have 5 degrees of freedom when experimenting:
+Base on the pseudocode above, we essentially have 5 degrees of freedom when experimenting:

 1. `select`: the method for converting the probability of tokens to a single token.
 This could be sampling, sampling with temperature, taking the mode (i.e. argmax) or any of a variety of decoding algorithms (top-k, nucleus sampling, etc.)
 2. `compute_risk`: the risk function.
 For this task, we want to compare two sentences on their translation quality.
 We chose BLEU, GLEU, ChrF2++.
 All of these are relatively cheap to compute, but in theory we could use more expensive methods like COMET, BLEURT, etc.
 3. `risk_baseline`: a method for estimating the baseline risk.
 Can reduce the variance of the risk, accelerating training.
 Methods for computing this baseline could include a running mean or a separate critic model.
 In our case, this gives the benefit of increasing the strength of the learning of very good or very poor translations, while minimizing those close to baseline